☎ Call Today Free Consult

 File-sharing platforms and cloud storage services allow individuals to share files across borders, making it even more difficult for law enforcement to track down offenders.
 Without adequate resources and international cooperation, these crimes often go unnoticed.

 To counter these challenges, law enforcement agencies utilize cyber forensics, AI, and international cooperation.
 Agencies like the FBI and U.S. Immigration and Customs Enforcement (ICE) collaborate with tech companies and other countries to uncover illicit activities.
-They also work with online platforms to ensure that CSAM is flagged and removed promptly.
+They also work with online platforms to make sure CSAM is flagged and removed promptly.

 One key method for tracking down offenders is using hash values to identify known CSAM images.
 These digital fingerprints allow law enforcement agencies to quickly and efficiently identify illicit materials.